Blog

 Sponges also have the amazing ability of being able to regenerate and reconstruct their entire bodies, even if broken into tiny pieces.
 Combined with this, is the fact that sponge cells are totipotent, each cell is like a stem cell, so any cell in a sponge body can become another cell type if required.

-READ ALSO: What is the main focus of Gestalt therapy?
+READ ALSO: What is remote terminal?

 What are sea sponges classified as?